Generalized invariants meet constitutive neural networks: A novel framework for hyperelastic materials: Results and Discussion

 combines an identity function and an exponential term, both formulated on the same generalized invariant $\mathcal{J}_{\alpha_+^*}$ with $\alpha_+^* = 1.675$.
 This formulation results in an excellent fit across all deformation modes, achieving an average coefficient of determination $R^2 = 0.998$, as detailed in Table~\ref{tab:rubber-results}.
 The visual evidence of this accuracy is confirmed by the first row of Figure~\ref{fig:rubber-plots}, particularly in columns three through six, where the modeled responses closely align with the experimental data shown as white circles.
 Red-shaded regions dominate the visualizations, indicating a strong influence of positive $\alpha_+$ terms on the overall Cauchy stress components.
 These regions highlight the model's reliance on $I_1$-like effects.
+The relative error plots in Figure~\ref{fig:error-plots-rubber} further confirm the accuracy of the discovered model in (\ref{eq: best model rubber}), which outperforms the discovered \emph{standard-invariant-based} model, $\psi(I_1)=\rm{f_{id}}(I_1) + \rm{f_{exp}}(I_1)$, with the best performance achieved under uniaxial tension.
+Compared to the error plots of the Anssari-Benam model (\ref{eq: psi AB}), our discovered model produces smaller errors at low stretches but larger errors at high stretches.
+Nevertheless, the strength of the proposed approach lies in its ability to automatically identify a suitable model rather than relying on \emph{a priori} assumptions about the strain energy function.
 We can further improve the model predictions by including {\emph{both positive and negative exponents}} $\alpha$.
 In these cases, the regularization embedded in the GI-CANN architecture selectively activates only those components that contribute meaningfully to the stress response.
 This selective activation is particularly evident in models that use the combined invariant set $\{\mathcal{J}_{\alpha_+}, \mathcal{J}_{\alpha_-}\}$.
 The two-invariant model achieves a near-perfect fit $R^2 = 0.999$, as shown in the bottom section of Table~\ref{tab:rubber-results}, demonstrating the advantage of incorporating flexible representations of the strain energy function.
 In contrast, models that use only {\emph{negative exponents}} $\alpha_-$, intended to reflect $I_2$-like behavior, perform poorly for rubber.
 These models fail to capture the dominant stretch-induced behavior and yield low accuracy, with average $R^2$ values as low as 0.195 for the FICNN and 0.264 for the GI-CANN.
 The corresponding visualizations show faint or absent blue regions, confirming the minimal contribution of negative $\alpha$ terms to the stress response.\\[4.pt] For the brain data, a different mechanical behavior emerges.
 Human brain cortex, which deforms under much smaller strains and exhibits shear-dominant and pressure-sensitive characteristics, responds best to generalized invariants with large negative exponent values.
 These values correspond to an $I_2$-like behavior.
-Remarkably, even a single invariant $\mathcal{J}_{\alpha_-^*}$ with an optimally chosen negative exponent $\alpha_-^* = -18.572$ proves sufficient to accurately describe the tissue's response under all loading conditions, uniaxial tension, uniaxial compression, and previously unseen simple shear.
+Remarkably, even a single invariant $\mathcal{J}_{\alpha_-^*}$ with an optimally chosen negative exponent $\alpha_-^* = -18.016$ proves sufficient to accurately describe the tissue's response under all loading conditions, uniaxial tension, uniaxial compression, and previously unseen simple shear.
 The resulting one-term strain energy function,